renbran/FINAL-ODOO-APPS/calendar_extended/ODOO17_COMPLIANCE_UPDATE.md

 ## Summary of Changes Made

-This document outlines the changes made to ensure the Calendar Extended module follows Odoo 17 coding guidelines and removes all deprecated syntax.
+This document outlines the changes made to ensure the Calendar Extended module follows Odoo 17 coding guidelines, removes all deprecated syntax, and maintains consistent naming throughout the module.

 ## 🔧 Deprecated Syntax Removed